Current Students

 College Honors

 Departmental honors are awarded directly by individual programs at the colleges.
-Information about departmental honors, and college and national honor societies, can be obtained at the home college.
+Information about departmental honors, and college and national honor societies, can be obtained at your home college.

 Commencement Awards

-The CUNY Baccalaureate Alumni Association Awards support outstanding graduates who will be continuing their studies in graduate or professional programs.
-Several awards are made each year and range from $250 to $1,000 each.
-Graduating students receive application details in March as part of the materials related to the commencement ceremony; the application deadline is in mid-May, and the awards are presented at Commencement.
+The CUNY Baccalaureate Alumni Fund supports outstanding graduates who will be continuing their studies in graduate or professional programs.
+Several awards are made each year, based on available funds, and have ranged from $250 to $1,000 each.
+Graduating students receive application details in March as part of the materials related to the commencement ceremony and the awards are presented at Commencement.

 Other Awards